 Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

-He refuses to wear the perfumer's white coat and writes each of his formulas by hand.
+He refuses to wear a perfumer's white coat and writes each of his formulas by hand.
 He owns dozens of Klein blue suits, his lucky color, and attaches as much importance to his cufflinks as to his socks, which he always buys in Rome.

 If you had to sum up your childhood in two smells.